What you'll find in this article:

 ❓ When should I socialize my puppy in the city?
 As early as possible – ideally from the 8th week of life.
 The first weeks of life are the most formative phase.
 The more a puppy experiences during this time – elevators, noises, different people – the calmer the adult dog will be.
 We worked with Hundeflo.
 Her approach and Ezra's first female teacher were a stroke of luck for us and a very good recommendation.

-❓ How do I accustom my dog to the elevator?
-Patience and positive reinforcement – never push or drag.
+❓ How do I get my dog used to the elevator?
+Patience and positive reinforcement – never push or pull.
 Stand calmly in front of the elevator, let the dog sniff, reward every brave step.
 Some dogs need weeks.
 That's normal.

 ❓ How do I protect my city dog from pollutants?
-Wipe paws after every walk – especially in winter with road salt.
-Zeolite daily in food – binds heavy metals and pollutants in the intestine.
+Wipe paws after every walk – especially in winter when there's road salt.
+Zeolite daily in food – binds heavy metals and pollutants in the intestines.
 Avoid grass near heavily trafficked roads.

 ❓ How much zeolite does my city dog need daily?
-The dosage depends on body weight: approx. 1–2 g per 10 kg daily mixed into food.
-Start with a small amount and slowly increase.
+The dosage depends on body weight: approx. 1–2 g per 10 kg daily mixed into the food.
+Start with a small amount and gradually increase.
 Always offer plenty of fresh water.
-You will also find many application tips in this article.
+You'll find many application tips in this article.

 Read more

-👉 Dogs in autumn — mushrooms, paws & natural companionship
+👉 Dogs in autumn — Mushrooms, paws & natural support

 👉 Dog eats grass — even city grass is contaminated